ibexa/documentation-developer/docs/api/field_type_type_and_value.md

 A Type class must implement `eZ\Publish\SPI\FieldType\FieldType` ("Field Type interface").
 All native Field Types also extend the `eZ\Publish\SPI\FieldType\FieldType` abstract class that implements this interface and provides implementation facilities through a set of abstract methods of its own.

-You should also provide a Value object class for storing the custom Field value provided by the Field Type.
+You should also provide a value object class for storing the custom Field value provided by the Field Type.
 The Value is used to represent an instance of the Field Type within a Content item.
-Each Field will present its data using an instance of the Type's Value class.
+Each Field presents its data using an instance of the Type's Value class.
 A Value class must implement the `eZ\Publish\SPI\FieldType\Value` interface.
 It may also extend the `eZ\Publish\Core\FieldType\Value` abstract class.
 It is meant to be stateless and as lightweight as possible.